seer-lab/GitView/README.md

 ### Collecting Metrics

-1. Open the [script](ant_build/metric_compiler) and adjust the necessary variables
+1. Open the [metric_compiler](src/metrics_calc/metric_compiler) script and adjust the necessary variables

+2. Open the [metrics_calc.rb](src/metrics_calc/metrics_calc.rb) script and adjust `project_dir`, `output_dir`, `log_file` and `log` as desired

-2. Execute the script
+3. Execute the script

-		bash metric_compiler

-3. If successful each project folder should contain a `.csv` file for the package, class and method level.
+		ruby metrics_calc.rb

+4. This can take a very long time and make it harder to use the computer is running on (eclipse will open and take focus and then close).

+* *Note* this can also produce a large number of log and output files so it is wise to direct them to empty folders.